 Yet there are viable solutions to these problems that healthcare communicators would be well advised to consider.

 Healthcare is a field where a single question can have a thousand different answers.
 People first seek answers to health concerns through a simple Google Search such as “Why does my chest hurt?”
-Yet the information isn’t always backed by the scientific rigour we’ve come to expect in healthcare.
+Yet the information isn’t always backed by the scientific rigor we’ve come to expect in healthcare.
 In the age of social media and blogging, where anyone and everyone can pose as an expert, and misinformation is rife, casual Googling of health issues can lead to frustrating and often dangerous consequences.
-The popular healthcare website WebMD for example, has become a meme for providing poor healthcare advice.
+The popular healthcare website WebMD, for example, has become a meme for providing poor healthcare advice.

 There is an opportunity for Healthcare communicators to fill this vacuum by leveraging internal expertise to provide reasoned, practical healthcare advice for individuals looking for it.